putneydm/david_site_jekyll/test/_posts/2025/death-star.markdown

+## Conspiracy

-“Are they sure that the plans are on board and in the hands of Rebels.”
+“Are they sure the plans are on board and in the hands of Rebels.”

 The two men were looking at a tactical display.
 They’d received an order minutes ago.
 Vital Imperial plans had been stolen and were in the hands of Rebels.
 They were to pursue and intercept.
 Take passengers and cargo alive.”